 Jennifer Beahan is Assistant Director of CFI–Michigan.
 She is responsible for the day-to-day operations of CFI–Michigan and is working to build a secular community throughout Michigan.
 Her interests include volunteer management, program development and evaluation, secular activism, and women's rights.
-She holds a Bachelor's of Music Education (K-12), and in addition to her work for CFI she teaches music lessons and is a member of WaZoBia, an Afro-Cuban drum ensemble.
+She holds a Bachelor's of Music Education (K-12), and in addition to her work for CFI she teaches private music lessons on piano and woodwinds.
 Prior to being hired as the Assistant Director, Jennifer volunteered at CFI-Michigan for 4 years and was the editor of a quarterly newsletter, assisted in Long-Term planning and founded several ongoing programs at CFI–Michigan.

 Debbie Goddard is the Director of Outreach and the Director of African Americans for Humanism.
 She has years of experience in volunteering and campus and community organizing.
 Before coming to work for CFI as a field organizer, she volunteered for CFI On Campus with local groups and on the international level as Student Publications Director and Student President.
 She has been involved with church-state separation and secular activism, as well as with LGBTQ and progressive issues, for over a decade.